 As of now, no PowerPoint version supports text highlighting as a feature you can add to selected text.
 And, before we explore a workaround to overcome this limitation, let's look into the necessities of highlighting text.
 If you want to emphasize some important words within your slide, then highlighting indeed helps.
 However, PowerPoint doesn't have a ready-made tool to highlight text as there is in Microsoft Word - but you can use Word's text highlight as a workaround!

-Follow these steps to learn how to highlight a text within PowerPoint 2010:
+Follow these steps to learn how to highlight a text within PowerPoint 2010 for Windows:

 Figure 1: Text selected on the slide

 - Now, launch Word.
 You will end up with a new document created.
 Then, paste (Ctrl + V) the copied content within this document.
 Once you paste, you will see that the Paste Options icon appears, as shown highlighted in red within Figure 2.